karellopez/docker_workshop_template/workshop/metrics.md

 The EOG (Electrooculogram) sensor records eye activity and can be used to detect eye movements disturbances, which are usually separated into saccades and blinks.
 The MNE algorithms only identify blinks (Gapontseva, 2023).

 ![pic2](static/05_EOG/02)
 This plot shows the EOG signal over time (blue line).
 Each blink produces a peak, which is labeled by the red dot.
+An averaged eye-blink event is expected to be shaped as a wave with one main crest.
+If no such shape could be detected for most of the datafiles in a set, the EOG channel is marked as "bad".

 ![pic3](static/05_EOG/03)